pfheatwole/thesis/source/paraglider_components.rst

   * Benedetti :cite:`benedetti2012ParaglidersFlightDynamics` uses the same
     idea for positioning the harness as I do, except he uses relative `x` and absolute `z` whereas I use relative for both.

+* The lines from the canopy attach together in a *cascade* that terminates at the *risers*.

 For real wings, the line geometry is a major factor in wing performance, but